14 Facts: Mortgage Pre-Approval vs. Pre-Qualification

 Although the pre-approval varies from lender to lender, pre-approval is much more accurate than pre-qualification.
 The more rigorous questions the lender asks, the more accurate your pre-approval tends to be.

-With that being said, you will not know your exact mortgage amount until you put an offer on a home, the lender underwrites a loan, researches the home you wish to buy, and then assesses whether or not you qualify for the requested mortgage.
+That said, you will not know your exact mortgage amount until you offer a home, the lender underwrites a loan, researches the home you wish to buy, and then assesses whether or not you qualify for the requested mortgage.

-The process for obtaining pre-qualification can happen in as little as a few minutes, and typically takes place online (although most lenders will guide prospective buyers through the pre-qualification process in-person as well).
-The prospective buyer must simply provide some basic information about their income, credit history and debts and, within minutes, they will have an answer as to whether or not they may qualify for a loan and what kind of loan/interest rate they could potentially qualify for.
+The process for obtaining pre-qualification can happen in as little as a few minutes and typically takes place online (although most lenders will guide prospective buyers through the pre-qualification process in person as well).
+The prospective buyer must provide basic information about their income, credit history, and debts.
+Within minutes, they will have an answer as to whether or not they may qualify for a loan and what kind of loan/interest rate they could qualify for.

 The pre-approval process is more involved.
 Obtaining pre-approval involves submitting detailed financial information, as listed in the Mortgage Pre-Approval Checklist above.
-Here are some important steps to take prior to beginning the pre-approval process:
+Here are some important steps to take before beginning the pre-approval process:

-- Credit Score: Check your credit score on a site that does “soft credit checks,” as a soft check will not have an impact on your credit.
-Most lenders will require a credit score of 620 or higher, so check to ensure you’re in that range.
+- Credit Score: Check your credit score on a site that does "soft credit checks," as a soft check will not impact your credit.
+Most lenders will require a credit score of 620 or higher, so check to ensure you're in that range.

-- Credit History: Next, review your credit history to ensure there isn’t any incorrect information on your account.
-Resolve all credit issues prior to applying for mortgage pre-approval.
+- Credit History: Next, review your credit history to ensure there is no incorrect information on your account.
+Resolve all credit issues before applying for mortgage pre-approval.

 - Contact Lender(s): After handling all credit disputes and organizing all documents listed in the Mortgage Pre-Approval Checklist (listed above), it’s time to contact a lender.
 You can contact more than one lender if you don’t feel comfortable working with the first or second lender you reach out to.

 Most lenders will allow buyers to complete the pre-qualification process online.
-If you prefer to complete the process over the phone or in-person, many will accommodate that as well.
-To complete the pre-qualification process online, research the lender you would like to work with.
-On their website, they should have a pre-qualification form that you will need to fill out.
+Many will also accommodate if you prefer to complete the process over the phone or in person.
+Research the lender you want to work with to complete the online pre-qualification process.
+They should have a pre-qualification form you must fill out on their website.

-Because pre-approval is a more rigorous process, some lenders may require that you submit the documentation in-person.
-If that is a deal-breaker for you, it is important to ask the lender if pre-approval can be completed online prior to working with them.
+Because pre-approval is a more rigorous process, some lenders may require that you submit the documentation in person.
+If that is a deal-breaker for you, asking the lender if pre-approval can be completed online before working with them is important.
 If you are unsure where to find a trusted lender, your real estate agent, friends, or family may have some lender recommendations they can provide.

 If you are serious about buying a home and have strong credit, low debt, high income, and a solid overall financial history, you can most likely skip the pre-qualification step and apply directly for pre-approval.